gimlet-io/gimlet-website/src/concepts/gimletd-concepts.md

 - policy based deploys
 - advanced authorization and security standards

-It both allows strict control over releases, and flexibility to rewire the release workflows for all your applications at once.
+It allows both strict control over releases and flexibility to rewire the release workflows for all your applications at once.

 And by capturing all release logic, it factors out a large amount of scripting work from CI pipelines into a standardized toolchain.

 ## It factors much of the scripting work into a standardized toolchain

-Today companies use CI to automate their releases.
+Nowadays, companies use CI to automate their releases.

 ![GimletCLI used from CI](/gitops-with-ci.png)

-Deploy and rollback steps are implemented in CI pipelines to handle the basic release workflows.
+Deploy and rollback steps are implemented in CI pipelines to handle basic release workflows.

 Later on, further release steps are added: dynamic environments, cleanups, notifications.